DeepNEU/datasets/readme.md

 # Related dataset

-We paid much time to process the original data.You can download the data that has been preprocessed.Also, using these data we have published some papers, which you can find below.
-Maybe these papers can provide you with some ideas.We would appreciate it if you quoted our paper.
+We paid much time to process the original data.
+You can download the data that has been preprocessed.
+Also, using these data we have published some papers, which you can find below.
+Maybe these papers can provide you with some ideas.
+We would appreciate it if you quoted our paper.

 [And you can also download the original data from the web address.](http://www.eirgridgroup.com/)